 The first way we can all engage in generating consistent success for ourselves is by doing things that we are passionate about.
 If we are passionate about something the success will come.
 That is because passion drives motivation, motivation drives discipline, and discipline drives success.
 I’ve never actively decided to put a system in place for something I had no interest in.
 This is true in all areas of one’s life: at work, at home, in school, in relationships, and everywhere else.

 After a person finds passion in what they do, the next step should be a desire to get better.
 It does not matter how much I want to do something, if I’m not willing to get better at that thing I want to do, it’s not a passion, it’s a past time.
 Truth is, some of us need to recategorize what we claim as a passion as a past time.
 An example of this for me would be Pokémon.
-I was once passionate about the series and the prospect of getting the new generation 8 games.
-I even wrote a whole blog post about it (click here to read my blog post on Pokémon and the gen 8 games), but recently, I’ve come to the realization that I’m not passionate enough about the series to continue to play at the level I use to, and it has become more of a past time for me.
+I was once passionate about the series and the prospect of getting the new generation 8 games. but recently, I’ve come to the realization that I’m not passionate enough about the series to continue to play at the level I use to, and it has become more of a past time for me.
 I would encourage all of us to take stock of our passions and past times.

 Finally, the way we create atmospheres for ourselves that allow us to be consistently successful, and hopefully by now this does not come as a surprise to anyone, is we become disciplined in our actions.
 How we do that, is by making small yet intentional behavioral changes.
 For me that has looked like going to the gym consistently, reading regularly, and creating space for certain things.
 I’ve also utilized accountability partners to assist in keeping me on track and focused on my growth.
 Success is available to all of us, and I think we achieve it by first redefining it, and secondly, by applying it to areas of our lives that matter.
 Let’s not be jacks of all trades and master’s of none, that will leave us with a whole lot of past times with few, if any, passions.